maxhcohen/ControlBarrierFunctions.jl/README.md

 Control barrier functions (CBFs) and control Lyapunov functions (CLFs) written in Julia.

 ## Overview
 This toolbox provides utilities to construct nonlinear systems and control policies based on control barrier functions and control Lyapunov functions.
 The utilities in this toolbox make heavy use of Julia's multiple dispatch functionality and are intended to provide a lightweight base for more complex packages that leverage CBFs and CLFs.
+This package is under active development, so things may change somewhat frequently.

 The utilities in this package are built into four main types:
 1. `ControlAffineSystem`